Database company Couchbase files for U.S. IPO

 The company had first planned to go public in 2016, after it raised $30 million.

-Couchbase's latest listing plans come after Snowflake Inc (SNOW.N), a cloud-based data-warehousing company, went public last year at a $33 billion valuation.
+Couchbase’s latest listing plans come after Snowflake Inc, a cloud-based data-warehousing company, went public last year at a $33 billion valuation.

 The company intends to list its common stock on the Nasdaq under the ticker symbol “BASE”.